best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Keywords or Tags

 Put in a list of terms that someone might use to search for the document, separated by commas.
 This helps search engines find the document.
-It also help with finding your document internally.
+It also helps with finding your document internally.

 ### Setting the document language
 Go to ‘File’ and then ‘Options’ and then ‘Language’.
 Make sure the document has the correct language(s) selected.